+While my mind was still attempting to process everything, the soldiers’ tone changed and one of them drew a gun on me and yelled, “I’m going to need to see your credentials.
+Now!”

+The change of the soldiers’ posture flustered me, and I hesitated longer than the soldiers would have liked.
+Atticus, who had access to the neural feeds of these soldiers, since they were employed by my father, recognized that I was in danger and quickly spoke up for me.

+“This is Jada Lacks, the daughter of your employer.”

+When the soldiers heard an AI speaking, and when they discovered who I was, they recognized very quickly that I was not a threat to them.
+Well, I wasn’t a threat to them if they treated me well.

-While my mind was still attempting to process everything, one of the soldier’s who had been looking me over saw me staring at the blood on my hand.
-“It looks like you’re ok,” he said.
-“That’s not your blood.”
+The hostility of the soldiers turned into concern, as one of the soldiers who had been looking me over saw the blood on my hand.
+With a relieved tone he said, “It looks like you’re ok.
+I don’t think that’s your blood.”

-So it was blood, but it wasn’t mine.
+I looked down at my hand, then wiped my face again.
+So it was blood?
+Yes, but it wasn’t mine.
 Wait a second.
 Blood!
 Whose blood was on me?
-I looked back to where I had landed, and saw a body lying in the street.
+I looked back to where I had landed and saw a body lying in the street.
 Whose body was it?
-Had I just been a witness to something that wasn’t supposed to exist any more – crime?
+Had I just been a witness to something that wasn’t supposed to exist any more where I lived – crime?
 I was finally able to utter a soft, but coherent sentence.
-“Who was he?”
+“What happened?
+Who…was he?”
 I asked.

 Seeing the compassion on my face and hearing the concern in my voice, the soldier’s face softened. “’He’ wasn’t anyone.
-Just an organic.”
+Just an organic.
+We’re just glad you’re ok.”

 “An organic?”
 I asked, with shock evident in both my face and my voice.